 Low Barriers to Entry

 Solo staking is an expensive and technical process.
 A solo staker must provide the hardware, software, and the full value of the required cryptocurrency.
-Hardware costs up to $1,000, while software installation requires coding and a computer background.
-The required staked tokens will also cost an arm and a leg.
-Ethereum staking (Proof of Stake) requires a deposit of 32ETH, equivalent to $64,000 in value.
-Lido Finance, a liquid staking protocol, does not require minimum staked tokens.
-Furthermore, a user can access the liquid staking service with just a smartphone or laptop.
-This ease of use has enabled Lido to grow to 14,000 monthly active users.
+Hardware costs up to $1,000, while software installation requires coding and a background in computer science.
+The required staked tokens will also be costly.
+Ethereum solo staking requires a deposit of 32 ETH, approximately $94,000, as of the time of writing.
+Lido Finance, a liquid staking protocol, does not require a minimum staked token amount.
+Furthermore, you can access the liquid staking service using just a smartphone.
+This ease of use has enabled Lido to grow to $28.8 billion in TVL.

 Market Opportunities